Contributory Negligence: How Insurance Companies Defeat Your Baltimore Personal Injury Claim

 Here is the part people miss: the defense does not have to prove the injured person was mostly at fault.
 The defense only needs enough facts to argue that the plaintiff’s conduct played some role.
 That’s why carriers, adjusters, and the defense push hard on issues like lookout, reaction time, lane position, speed, and compliance with traffic controls.

 If you’ve been injured in Baltimore, the insurer’s fastest path to cutting off a claim is often the same: argue that you contributed in some small way.
 Maryland’s contributory negligence rule gives carriers and the defense an unusually sharp tool.
 As Eric T. Kirk explains across multiple Baltimore personal injury articles, contributory negligence is not a side issue—it is frequently the central mechanism used to deny, delay, or discount personal injury claims from day one.
-You need to push on shoes no{index=4}
+Y

 For background on my practice and trial experience, you can visit About Eric T. Kirk.
 If your injury involves a collision, start with the main hub at Baltimore Car Accident Lawyer.